-As I am an international qualified nurse, my secondary school English and Maths qualifications were not recognised by the University, even though I have passed those exams with good grades.
+"As I am an international qualified nurse, my secondary school English and Maths qualifications were not recognised by the University, even though I have passed those exams with good grades.

 To take the English and Maths functional skills test, I had to attend English and Maths lesson out of office working hours.
 I had to attend 10 weeks of evening lessons and had to do 5 hours of independent learning each week.
 This extra workload made my life even more stressful.
-Even the thought of attending an exam itself was very dauting to me, as I hadn't sat an exam for many years.

 I cannot explain how relieved and overjoyed I was when I got the result.
 Upon reflection, I understand that taking care of myself and relaxing are crucial to good study routines and academic excellence.
-Techniques like planning ahead and pacing myself helped me to reduce my stress.
+Techniques like planning ahead and pacing myself helped me to reduce my stress."